Proof: Keep track of your alcohol intake

 Have you had much of a drink?
-It’s quite a challenge – so to speak – to know how much booze you already had, especially when you go out on social gatherings and parties.
+It’s quite a challenge – so to speak – to know how much booze you already had, especially when you go out to social gatherings and parties.
 It’s very important to know your blood alcohol levels if you’re going for a drive back home or taking work the day after, as law enforcement is really tough on drunk driving (and rightfully so) or your boss might slam you for being intoxicated.
-To help ease the fuss of using conventional breathalyzers for the task, a tech startup named Milo Sensors has come up with Proof, a wearable device that fits in your wrist to track your alcohol intake in a seamless and convenient way.
+To help ease the fuss of using conventional breathalyzers for the task, a tech startup named Milo Sensors has come up with Proof, a wearable device that fits on your wrist to track your alcohol intake in a seamless and convenient way.
 If you suffer from alcoholism, it’s likely you may require alcohol rehab treatment.

 You might mistake Proof for a Fitbit at first glance – the difference lies in the hardware inside the band.
 A highly sensitive sensor detects minute traces of alcohol molecules in your skin and creates electrical currents that can be interpreted by the band’s software.
 This in turn creates an accurate representation of how much alcohol you currently have.
 A huge difference Proof has from a normal breathalyzer is that it continuously detects alcohol levels from your skin every second, as compared to a breathalyzer that uses a single testing point in time to give a result.
 Wear Proof on your wrist, and it will let you know when it’s time to stop drinking.